 - 2 tablespoons olive oil

-- 1 medium onion sliced
+- 1 large onion or two medium onions, peeled and sliced

-- Preheat oven to 375 degrees.
+- Preheat oven to 425 degrees.

 - Serve the bratwursts and sauerkraut over bed of mashed potatoes.